SalviaSage/Keyboard-Layouts/Latin Typers/Squared Typer/Readme.txt

 Squared Typer;

-Types the letters and numbers within a square.
+Types the letters within a square.
 Does this directly from Unicode and no outside formatting.

 Capital letters only due to limitations of Unicode.